xiansnn/DCF77-clock/README.md

 - the nanoGUI from [here](https://github.com/peterhinch/micropython-nano-gui)
 - and finally the microGUI from [here](https://github.com/peterhinch/micropython-micro-gui)

 TextUI and nanoGUI will probably no longer maintained.
-Only the microGUI will remain.
+Only the [microGUI implementation](https://github.com/xiansnn/DCF77/tree/main/DCF77_microGUI) will remain.